 - How do you feel about your contribution to your job?
 Have you done a lot or a little?
 Do you feel your work has been appreciated or not?

 - Are your actual experiences consistent with the goals of your internship?

-You can find an internship in a variety of places and ways.
+You can find an internship in ba variety of places and ways.

 - You may approach an organization that you would like to work with and develop an internship on your own.
 You are not restricted to the people or agencies noted below.

-- Register with the county internship program.
-This is the only way you can find out about internships in probation or the coroner's office, the Santa Rosa Police Department, and perhaps others.
-You must go to the Human Relations web site in Sonoma County and register as though you were looking for a job.
-You then look at potential internships that are available.
-Examine jobs/internships that interest you and then request to be emailed when something becomes available.
-Here are instructions on how to use the Human Relations web site to have emails sent to you.
-NOTE: the job category list does now include “Intern” as an option and, if selected, the notification system will send the user an email every time the County opens a new Internship.
+- Register with the county personnel web site following these instructions on how to use the Human Relations web site to register and have email internship vacancies sent to you.
+NOTE: the job category list does include “Internship” as an option and, if selected, the notification system will send the user an email every time the County opens a new Internship.

 - Check the CCJS web page list of jobs and internship resources at this link.